PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 *************

 Software testing is vital for software reliability and maintainability.
-We write software tests to:
+Software tests help us to:

 * Find and fix bugs.
 * Prevent old bugs from getting re-introduced.